Aly & AJ Say They Were Originally Offered These Lead Roles in ‘Hannah Montana’ - NewsBreak

 ‘Glee’ Star Heather Morris Claims Jennifer Lopez Booted Dancers From Audition Because They Were Virgos

-With fall around the corner, it is officially another season: the season of Virgos.
-However, a new claim states that Jennifer Lopez may not be fans of those who fall under that astrological sign.
-Glee star Heather Morris is now sharing that Lopez cut potential dancers from her tour audition...
+With fall around the corner, it is officially another season: Virgo season.
+However, a new claim suggests Jennifer Lopez isn't a fan of those who fall under the astrological sign.
+Glee star Heather Morris claims Lopez once cut potential dancers from her tour audition because they were Virgos.
+The actress-dancer...

 RELATED PEOPLE